-Coming up with a catchy headline and a great user name.
+Coming up with a catchy dating profile headline and a great user name.
 These are two of the biggest challenges of writing your dating profile.

 The good news is that most dating sites have actually gotten rid of headlines.
-They would rather have you use your first name then try to come up with something clever and forced.
+They would rather have you use your first name than try to come up with something clever and forced.

 The Do’s and Don’ts of Dating Profile Usernames

 Your username is the first thing you come up with when you sign-up for an account on a dating site, so let’s start there.